Skip To Main Content

 To belong to the Sisters of Providence is to become aware of the needs of our societies, to gain a sense of the many works of Providence and to feel a participation in all of these works in many areas of the world.
 To be charged with the mission of proclaiming Providence is a sacred trust.
 God loves each one of us, and for that blessing, I am most grateful.
 Providence of God, I thank you for all.

-Member of the Board of Regents
+Former member of the Board of Regents

-Former Providence High School Administrator
+Former Providence High School administrator

 If you imagine a future of impacting the world,